tech-sketch/openqaoa-website/docs/workflows/fermionic-qaoa.md

 ## Portfolio Optimization

-In the following, the [portfolio optimization problem](https://en.wikipedia.org/wiki/Portfolio_optimization) is taken as a constrained quadratic optimisation problem.
+In the following, the [portfolio optimization problem](https://en.wikipedia.org/wiki/Portfolio_optimization) is taken as a constrained quadratic optimization problem.
-Start by creating an instance of the portfolio optimisation problem, using the `random_instance` method of the `PortfolioOptimisation`.
+Start by creating an instance of the portfolio optimization problem, using the `random_instance` method of the `PortfolioOptimization`.

 ```python